EXCAVATIONS ON BEHALF OF H.M. OFFICE OF WORKS AT

 Near the inner end of the entrance passage, under blocking stones but 9 to 12 inches above the ﬂoor, were found 35 disc beads of greyish ﬂagstone and a perforated pendant of pumice (Pl.
 LXVI, 3).
 These are the ﬁrst stone beads to be recorded from a Neolithic chamber in Scotland, but after all do not differ essentially in form from the disc beads of “jet,” frequently found in Early Bronze Age graves, including the cist built in the chamber of the long horned cairn of Yarrows in Caithness.
 The pumice pendant, 2.8 cm. long, 2.1 cm. wide, and 1.2 cm. thick, is also unique.
 The possibility cannot be excluded that the beads and pendant belong to the furniture of secondary interments in, or contemporary with, the “three stone kists” mentioned by Lady Burroughs.

 A like suspicion applies in a still higher degree to some sherds found outside the door of the upper chamber.
 They are reddish in colour, and contain large grits and include part of a ﬂat base and of a rim, possibly false.
 The flat-bottomed urn to which all presumably belong seems to have been built up in rings and bears a general resemblance to domestic pots, usually termed Iron Age in Orkney, but is not far removed from some of the thinner vessels from Rinyo.
 Finally, from a dump of material presumably removed by General Burroughs from the upper chamber come a calcined scraper on a split round nodule of ﬂint, half a similar scraper not certainly calcined, and two rim fragments of a steatite bowl with a groove below the rim (ﬁg.
-5, 1).
+5, 1, below).
 Two shoulder-blades of oxen were also found in the entrance passage.

 From the Lower Chamber fragments of at least three urns and part of a human jaw-bone were recovered on removing one of the benches.
 All the recognisable fragments belong to carinated bowls of the familiar Unstan type.
 One is undecorated, but burnished, tool marks being visible on the surface (ﬁg.
 5, 2).
 The rim is thinned and slightly everted, giving a faint hint of kinship with the “Yorkshire bowls.”
 A second is decorated with oblique incisions alternating in the usual Unstan manner.
 On the third only two grooves parallel to the rim can be seen; it may well belong to the same urn as the fragment collected by General Burroughs and illustrated in Proceedings, vol. lxv. p.
 88, ﬁg.
 11, 1.
 Even so, adding the new rim fragments to those there illustrated, it appears that at least sixteen urns must have been included in the original furniture of this chamber.